yochaigal/cairn/wip/2e/core-rules.md

 ### Rounds

-In a fight or circumstance where timing is helpful, use rounds to keep track of when something occurs.
-A **Round** is roughly ten seconds of in-game time and is comprised of **Turns**. _The result of each side's actions occur simultaenously_.
+- A **Round** is roughly ten seconds of in-game time, and proceeds in turns.
+Each round starts with any PC that is able to act, followed by their opponents. _The result of each side's actions occur simultaneously_.

-### Turns

-- At the start of combat, each PC must make a DEX save in order to act before their opponents.
-PCs that have saved successfully may then take their turns in any order they wish.
+- During the _first round of combat_, each PC must make a DEX save in order to act.
+Special circumstances, abilities, items, or skills may negate this requirement.
+PCs that fail their save _lose their turn_ for this round.
-- NPCs or monsters then attack in whatever order the Warden wishes.
-- All of the PCs (including any PCs that failed their initial DEX save) may then act, in whatever order they choose.
-- NPCs or monsters then attack again, followed by the _all_ PCs, and so on until one side is defeated.
+- Their opponents then take their turn, and the first round ends.
+The next round begins with the PCs taking their turn, followed by their opponents, and so on until combat has ended with one side defeated or fled.

 ### Actions